The views expressed by the host on this show, documented to be almost always right, 99.3% of the time.

 And Gibbs was asked about the question during his press briefing.

-And in a another reporter asked Gibbs about it last week, and he said, My answer's no different than it was on Wednesday.
+And then another reporter asked Gibbs about it last week, and he said, my answer is no different than it was on Wednesday.

 There may be a legal interpretation that's been lost here, but there's a fairly clear federal law prohibiting the federal use of money for abortion.